olperezf/words/README.md

        errors.add(:language, 'must be different than language of translations.') end

-Y para word_spec lo validamos:
+Y en word_spec lo validamos:

        describe 'validations' do